Haozhoong/PUQ/README.md

-### PUG: Phase-wise Uncertainty Guided qMRI Reconstruction
+### PUG: Phase-wise Uncertainty Guided QMRI Reconstruction

-This repository provides the code for the Phase-wise Uncertainty Guided (PUG) method for quantitative magnetic resonance imaging (qMRI) reconstruction.
-PUG leverages phase-wise uncertainty to guide the parameter fitting process, enhancing reconstruction accuracy.
+This repository provides the code for the Phase-wise Uncertainty Guided method for quantitative magnetic resonance imaging (qMRI) reconstruction.
+PUQ leverages phase-wise uncertainty to guide the parameter fitting process, enhancing reconstruction accuracy.
 The method incorporates Monte Carlo Dropout (MC Dropout) for uncertainty measurement and employs a two-stage reconstruction and fitting framework.

 **The corresponding paper has been submitted to MICCAI 2025.**